 Bernie worked for a law firm in the United States.
+Little did he know what fate had in store for him.
 He took on many immigrants’ cases and was frequently called late at night to the detention unit of the migration office to pick up people.
 He often had to deal with police and gangsters at the same time.
 He started out driving a dented Honda through small towns doing his job conscientiously.
-Little did he know what fate was in store for him.

-However, one’s fortune can change in the blink of an eye.
+However, fate can change one’s fortune in the blink of an eye.
 He invested his money in stocks and lost almost all of it.
 In addition, the immigration law was modified.
 With the quota of lawful immigrants reduced, his business slumped.
 It had never occurred to him that he could lose everything almost overnight.

 It was during this low point that he unexpectedly received a letter from the CEO of a company offering him 30 percent of the company’s stock and the position of legal council for the company and two branch companies for life.
 He couldn’t believe his eyes.